d3b4g/leonids/_posts/bloodhound.md

 #### Active Directory Enumeration - BloodHound

 In this post i'm going to take to you through demostration of working with bloodhound to enumerate active directory.
-Bloodhound automates complex enumerating tasks we used to perform with powershell or anyother tool.
+Bloodhound automates enumerating complex attack paths we used to perform with powershell or anyother tool.

 #### BloodHound